ezrantn/icitacee-2025/result-discussion.typ

 SIVIL addresses the issue of fake diplomas, but the system is still vulnerable to fraud and forgery in the absence of an infallible way to confirm the legitimacy of credentials, like blockchain technology @Mohamed_Al_Hemairy_2024.
 The suggested solution utilizing IPFS for storage and Solana for blockchain eliminates any single point of failure, hence enhancing security and reliability.

 Current blockchain-based diploma verification systems, including those utilized by certain colleges, frequently employ Ethereum or Hyperledger.
 Although these systems provide decentralized storage, their transaction prices and processing durations are elevated in comparison to Solana's economical and rapid transactions.
-Furthermore, Ethereum's Proof of Work (PoW) method is more energy-consuming, while Solana's Proof of History (PoH) is more efficient, rendering the proposed system more scalable and ecologically sustainable.
+Furthermore, Ethereum's Proof of Work (PoW) method is more energy-consuming, while Solana's Proof of History (PoH) is more efficient @Seungdo_Yu_2024, rendering the proposed system more scalable and ecologically sustainable.

 #let three-line-table = tablem.with(
   render: (columns: (2fr, 3fr, 2fr), ..args) => {